Back to blog Technical guide

 }

-Option 2: Reusing existing Zod schemas
+Option 2: Using existing Zod schemas

 2. Convert it to JSON Schema

-3. Send that JSON Schema to LeapOCR
+3. Pass the JSON Schema to LeapOCR

 import { z } from "zod";